hritik289/SecureWeb/README.md

 # SecureWeb
-Install Xampp to run php files

-Clone the repo inside htdocs folder of xampp

-After installing and running xampp go to "localhost/phpmyadmin"
+After running xampp go to "localhost/phpmyadmin"

 Here create a new database named "project"